Say the words “fossil fuel” to most environmentally conscious people and you will conjure up images of smoggy air, oil spills, and melting ice caps.

 Will we ever be able to stop using fossil fuels?

-My research into fossil fuels showed me that the problem of fuel is a tad more complicated that I initially understood.
+Clearly, the problem of fuels is a tad more complicated than simply making the switch.
 For an alternative energy source to be a viable substitution, it must be able to match fossil fuels in their efficiency as fuels, the accessibility of their energy, and their integration into society.
 Fossil fuels, and their use over the last 200 years, have left some pretty enormous shoes to fill and – as they currently stand – no alternative source is up to the task.
-It is going to take some more Research and Development, perhaps funded by a carbon tax, to get one—or several—new sources of energy up to a sufficient level of production to replace the “dinosaur” fuels.
+It is going to take some more Research and Development, perhaps funded by a carbon tax, to get one—or several—new sources in shape to replace the “dinosaur” fuels.

 Click here to learn more about alternative energy